 From the fiery New Mexican cuisine of Los Dos Molinos down by Dobbins Road to the incendiary salsa bar at Kiss Pollos in the Harmon Park neighborhood, the South Central corridor is a street full of spicy food.
 To offer some relief from the heat, both the kind found in chilies and the hot weather that dominates Phoenix half the year, ice cream and fresh fruit seem like some of the best options.
 Oasis Raspados offers both, along with some savory snacks, in a colorful and comfortable location in South Phoenix at the corner of Central and St. Charles avenues.

 Oasis is found inside a former house decorated with colorful cartoon animals in polar settings.
-The location is at the edge of a verdant residential neighborhood halfway between the planned Baseline/Central and Southern/Central stations on the South Central light rail extension currently under construction.The location makes sense because Oasis seems like the perfect place to walk or ride a bike to on a sunny afternoon.
+The location is at the edge of a verdant residential neighborhood just under half a mile south of the planned Southern/Central stationson the South Central light rail extension currently under construction.The location makes sense because Oasis seems like the perfect place to walk or ride a bike to on a sunny afternoon.
 While Oasis does not have a bike rack, the patio offers plenty of places to park a bicycle and to enjoy a view of a mural across the street.

 Oasis’ indoor seating is currently closed, but under ordinary conditions, there are also some tables and chairs available there.
 At the counter, tubs of Thrifty ice cream are on the left with fresh fruit to the right.
 While it is possible to order just a scoop or two of ice cream in a cup or cone, the signature treat here is found in the shop’s name.
 Raspados involve a mixture of shaved ice and chunks of fruit like mango or pineapple.
 Obispos combine those two ingredients with ice cream.
 Omit the shaved ice, leaving just ice cream and fresh fruit, the result is a nieve.